sro-boeing-wave-2/reverse-string-js-problem-yaminipriyakodeboyina/README.md

 There are two parts to this assignment.

 1. Write the string reversal function using the built in functions in the file `reverse-using-built-in-function.js`
-2. Write the string reversal function using iteratos in the file `reverse-using-iterators.js`.
+2. Write the string reversal function using iterators in the file `reverse-using-iterators.js`.

 ## Instructions to Run and Execute your code